3.1 Heartbroken rebels

 But I wonder how often people came…

-To love some of their tribemates, not only for their usefulness, but for themselves.
+To love some of their tribemates, not only for their usefulness as survival partners, but for themselves.

 I wonder how often people wished they could…